robertu94/mpigdb/README.md

 ## Limitations and Known Bugs

-`gdbserver` supports running the debugger and `gdb` on seperate nodes, but this command currently does not (PRs welcome).

 For HPC systems with meaningful scale, we should probably integrate with PMIx, but we currently do onot.

-Sometimes the program failes to successfully launch and connect to the server.
-This is often resolved by restarting.